socrabytes/mass-calculator-helm-chart/README.md

    - Allows for dynamic configuration adjustments using Helm's `--set` flags during deployment.

 The application is designed to be highly configurable, allowing for easy adjustment of deployment parameters such as replica count, port settings, and resource allocation in both development and production environments.

+## Technologies Used

+- Go: For the main application logic
+- Docker: For containerization
+- Kubernetes: As the target deployment platform
+- Helm: For packaging and deploying the application to Kubernetes
+- Alpine Linux: As the base image for the Docker container

 ## Project Structure
 ```shell